pratyushlohumi26/social-support-agent/docs/solution_summary.md

 # UAE Social-Support AI System – Solution Summary

-This document distills the design rationale, component interactions, technology choices, and integration guidelines for the **UAE Social-Support AI System** (SSAIS).
+This document distills the design rationale, component interactions, technology choices, and integration guidelines for the **UAE Social-Support AI System**.
 The goal is to give architects and engineering leads a single reference that is *detailed* yet *concise* enough to read in one sitting.

 ---